pelchers/Learning_DevOps/Ai-Docs/project-contributions.md

 - CI/CD pipeline templates
 - Monitoring and alerting configurations
 - Security scanning and compliance automation

+#### **📊 Visual Workflow Documentation**
+- **Three-Diagram Git Workflows**: Use our **gitGraph → sequenceDiagram → flowchart LR** pattern
+- **Branch-Grouped Process Flows**: Show clear branch hierarchy and team coordination
+- **Multi-Perspective Documentation**: Technical, collaborative, and process views in tandem
+- **Professional Team Patterns**: Document real-world team coordination strategies

+**💡 Critical for Contributors:** When documenting any Git-based or team coordination workflow, always implement our three-diagram pattern.
+This approach has proven highly effective for learner comprehension and mirrors how professionals think about workflows from multiple angles.

 #### **📊 Real-World Case Studies**
 - Migration strategies and lessons learned